-This is my all-time favorite Curry Coconut soup recipe.
+This is my all-time favorite Curry Coconut Soup recipe.
 It has the sweetness of coconut milk, the tanginess of lime juice, and the spice and heat from red curry.
-If you have never tried Thai Soup with coconut milk, please do yourself a favor and try it.
-It is very easy to make the basic broth and you can add shrimp or chicken.
+The broth is very easy to make and you can add shrimp, chicken, or veggies.
+This one, and Homemade Cream of Mushroom Soup, are my all-time favorite soups!

-In this recipe, I used shrimp because I love them, and shiitake mushrooms that give the soup a very earthy flavor too.
-Whenever I go to a Thai restaurant, this is the soup I order and when I learned how easy it was to make, I was so thrilled that I could have it any time at home.
+In this recipe, I used shrimp and shiitake mushrooms.
+Whenever I go to a Thai restaurant, this is the soup I order, and when I learned how easy it was to make at home, I was thrilled!

-This truly is the best and easiest recipe for making this delicious concoction.
-Please try it, leave a comment and let me know what you think and how you liked it!
+This truly is the best and easiest recipe for making this delicious soup.
+Please try it, leave a comment, and let me know what you think and how you liked it!

 HOW TO MAKE THAI COCONUT SOUP?